DaisukeDaisuke/AwaitFormOptions/README.md

 > [!TIP]
 > Lower numbers mean **lower priority**, and higher numbers mean **higher priority**
 > Although finalization is supported by menu as well, there is no point in calling it
+> However, in the form menu, if the option does nothing, you can also call this as a fake function

 ### ConfirmInputForm
 ```php